 \subsubsection{Baselines}

-We compare \Ours with two groups of baselines: \textbf{GNN-cascaded transformers} and \textbf{GNN-nested transformers}.
-The former group can be further classified into \textit{homogeneous GNN-cascaded transformers}, including BERT+MeanSAGE \cite{hamilton2017inductive}, BERT+MaxSAGE \cite{hamilton2017inductive} and BERT+GAT \cite{velivckovic2017graph}, and \textit{heterogeneous GNN-cascaded transformers}, including BERT+RGCN \cite{schlichtkrull2018modeling}, BERT+HAN \cite{wang2019heterogeneous}, BERT+HGT \cite{hu2020heterogeneous} and BERT+SHGN \cite{lv2021we}.
+We compare \Ours with two groups of baselines: \textbf{GNN-cascaded Transformers} and \textbf{Nested Transformers}.
+The former group can be further classified into \textit{homogeneous GNN-cascaded Transformers}, including BERT+MeanSAGE \cite{hamilton2017inductive}, BERT+Max\\SAGE \cite{hamilton2017inductive} and BERT+GAT \cite{velivckovic2017graph}, and \textit{heterogeneous GNN-cascaded Transformers}, including BERT+RGCN \cite{schlichtkrull2018modeling}, BERT+HAN \cite{wang2019heterogeneous}, BERT+\\HGT \cite{hu2020heterogeneous} and BERT+SHGN \cite{lv2021we}.
 The latter group includes the recent GraphFormers \cite{yang2021graphformers} model.
 However, GraphFormers can only deal with homogeneous textual networks.
 To apply it to heterogeneous text-rich networks, we add heterogeneous graph propagation and aggregation in its final layer.
 This generalized model is named GraphFormers++.
 To verify the importance of both text and network information in text-rich networks, we also include vanilla GraphSAGE \cite{hamilton2017inductive} and vanilla BERT \cite{devlin2018bert} in comparison.
-The details of all baselines can be found in Appendix~\ref{apx:sec:baselines}.
+Detailed information about the baselines can be found in Appendix \ref{apx:sec:baselines}.